 Any borrowing between related parties must comply with the arm's-length principle.
-The granting by a local affiliate of an interest-free loan or of one with an interest below market standards may result in a hidden profit distribution.
-In comparison, a loan granted with an interest that is above market standards may result in a hidden contribution.
+The granting by a local affiliate of an interest-free loan or of one with an interest below market standards to a parent entity may result in a hidden profit distribution.
+In comparison, a loan granted with an interest that is above market standards to a parent entity may result in income adjustments in cross-border cases.
+Contributed by: Dr Michael Best, Gerald Herrmann and Jannis Lührs, POELLATH